What we will cover

-Storytelling in marketing acts as a ‘dramatic vehicle,’ taking customers, characters, products/services and other brand elements and transporting them all on a journey or adventure together.
+Storytelling acts as a ‘dramatic vehicle,’ taking customers, characters, products/services and other brand elements and transporting them all on a journey or adventure together.

 Why Storytelling Matters